hbi-uab/CMPUT412/README.md

-# Template: template-basic
+# This is HAIYUE BI CMPUT 412 Repository

-This template provides a boilerplate repository for developing non-ROS software in Duckietown.
+Currently using the Duckietown boilerplate repository for developing non-ROS software in Duckietown.

 **NOTE:** If you want to develop software that uses ROS, check out [this template](https://github.com/duckietown/template-ros).